By the end of this section, you will be able to do the following:

 The Structure of the Atom

 To understand how elements come together, we must first discuss the element's smallest component or building block, the atom.
 An atom is the smallest unit of matter that retains all of the element's chemical properties.
-For example, one gold atom has all of the properties of gold in that it is a solid metal at room temperature.
+For example, one gold atom has all of the properties of gold, like its chemical reactivity.
 A gold coin is simply a very large number of gold atoms molded into the shape of a coin and contains small amounts of other elements known as impurities.
 We cannot break down gold atoms into anything smaller while still retaining the properties of gold.

 An atom is composed of two regions: the nucleus, which is in the atom's center and contains protons and neutrons.
 The atom's outermost region holds its electrons in orbit around the nucleus, as Figure 2.2 illustrates.
 Atoms contain protons, electrons, and neutrons, among other subatomic particles.
 TThe most common isotope of hydrogen (H) is the only exception and is made of one proton and one electron with no neutrons.